 The High Weald AONB is characterised by dispersed historic settlements of farmsteads, hamlets, and late medieval villages and market towns founded on trade and non-agricultural rural industries.
-The landscape setting of these settlements underpins the distinct and pictures que small-scale landscape character, with the rolling pasture and small ancient woodlands of the countryside interspersed with the rich clay-tiled roofscapes of historic buildings.
+The landscape setting of these settlements underpins the distinct and picturesque small-scale landscape character, with rolling pastures and small ancient woodlands of the countryside interspersed with the rich clay-tiled roofscapes of historic buildings.